isomerpages/moe-yiochukangsec/_our-story/School Logo.md

 *   The flaming branches are the academic, moral, social and physical areas that the school aims to excel in.
 The roots remind students to learn to share and care, and to be courageous and tenacious in upholding integrity amidst change and transience.<br>&nbsp;

-*   Thus students are guided with a firm hand and yet are given liberty to discover for themselves, and about themselves, so that they grow to be unique and distinct personalities, capable of independent thought and expression, and equipped for the world of work.<br></p>
+*   Thus students are guided with a firm hand and yet are given liberty to discover for themselves, and about themselves, so that they grow to be unique and distinct personalities, capable of independent thought and expression, and equipped for the world of work.<br><p></p>

-&nbsp;&nbsp;&nbsp;&nbsp;</div>
+&nbsp;&nbsp;&nbsp;&nbsp;

 </li>